contains the active ingredient isotretinoin

 This medicine is available only with a doctor's prescription.

 Before you take Roaccutane

 When you must not take it

-Breastfeeding must stop before treatment begins.
-Do not breastfeed while taking ROACCUTANE.
+You must stop breastfeeding before treatment begins.
+Do not breastfeed while taking

-you have had an allergic reaction to ROACCUTANE, vitamin A, other retinoids or any other ingredients of ROACCUTANE (listed
+3. you have had an allergic reaction to Roaccutane, vitamin A, other retinoids or any

 This is a condition caused by an excessive amount of vitamin A in the diet.